cyrilBenningerHEIG/manevent/README.md

 ## Documentation

-The documentation can be found in the `/docs` folder of our application.
+The documentation can be found in the `/docs` folder of our application and the demo [here](https://manevent.herokuapp.com/).

 ## Real-time component